MicrosoftDocs/PowerShell-Docs/dsc/azureDscexthistory.md

 - **OS support:** Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 SP1, Nano Server
 - **WMF support:** WMF 5.1 Preview, WMF 5.0 RTM, WMF 4.0 Update, WMF 4.0
 - **Environment:** Azure
 - **Remarks:** This version uses DSC as included in Windows Server 2016; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
-For Nano, DSC role is installed on the VM.
+For Nano Server, DSC role is installed on the VM.
 - **New features:**
   - The DSC Extension is now available on Nano Server.
-This version primarily contains code changes for running the Extension on Nano server.
+This version primarily contains code changes for running the Extension on Nano Server.
   - Minor other improvements were added.

 ### Version 2.20